pythonbrad/qwasar-learning/README.md

 To accomplish the task, i gone through the following steps.

 - Write a installation script for the nginx server: [`userdata.tpl`](userdata.tpl).
-- Configure the network policies in opening the ports 22 and 80.
+- Configure the network policies by opening the ports 22 and 80.
 - Generate a RSA keypair for the SSH connection.
--

 ## Installation
 You will require to have an environment with [`terraform`](https://developer.hashicorp.com/terraform), [`aws-cli`](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installed.
 And you should make sure to configure aws credentials using [`aws configure`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).